chilijung/react-native-carousel-view/README.md

   indicatorText: string, // Active indicator content ( You can customize to use any Unicode character )
   inactiveIndicatorText: string, // Inactive indicator content ( You can customize to use any Unicode character )
   width: ?number, // the width of the carousel
+  height: number, // the height of the carousel
   initialPage: number, // initial start page
   indicatorSpace: number, // space between each indicator
   animate: boolean, // Enable carousel autoplay